sibeleker/sibeleker.github.io/outreach.md

 # Invited lectures and talks

+2023 - Improving the representation of social systems in climate policy models. *Eindhoven University of Technology, Department of Industrial Engineering and Innovation Sciences*, 26 October 2023

 2023 - System dynamics modelling to explore climate, economy, environment and society interactions. *UK Department for Environment, Food and Rural Affairs (DEFRA)* Systems Thinking Seminar, 14 June 2023

 2023 – Using simple integrated assessment models to explore human and earth system feedbacks. *Joint Oslo Seminar* (MET Norway, CICERO, University of Oslo), 24 May 2023, Oslo, Norway.